andyhansen/blog/_posts/2025/2025-07-13-engineering-manager-90-day-plan.md

 This is not something I've been able to put into practice at a new company yet, but I'm confident that it's flexible enough to pivot into whatever else is needed of me.
 I believe that all of these are useful things to do at some point, but the rate at which I end up doing them will depend on what's important to the company when I join.

 If I'm lucky I'll be able to put this all into action at some point and write a follow up post!
+Even if I completely fall on my face, I'm sure I'll come out of it with a bunch of lessons that will be worth growing through.

 My email is on my [About](/about/) page.
 I'd love feedback on anything you've seen here.